CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 Make sure you have the following:

--   **Capacitor CLI**: This is the core tool for handling app updates.
+-   **React Native CLI**: This is the core tool for handling app updates.
 -   **Node.js**: Version 14.0 or higher is required.
 -   **[CodePushGo CLI](https://capgo.app/docs/cli/commands)**: Used for setting up and managing update channels.
--   **Development Environment**: Choose an IDE that supports Capacitor.
+-   **Development Environment**: Choose an IDE that supports React Native.

 To initialize CodePushGo CLI, run this command: